Catholic Sexual Abuse Scandal Leads To Two More States Launching Investigations

 — NY AG Underwood (@NewYorkStateAG) September 6, 2018

-There will not be a grand jury in New York as the attorney general’s office cannot call for one so Underwood will be working with the local district attorneys on the prosecution of those that have committed any crimes.
+There will not be a grand jury in New York, as the attorney general’s office cannot call for one, so Underwood will be working with the local district attorneys on the prosecution of those that have committed any crimes.

-New Jersey will be launching a special task force for the investigation with the New Jersey Attorney General Gurbir S. Grewal announcing that the task force will have subpoena power and use a grand jury to get the evidence needed.
+New Jersey will be launching a special task force for the investigation, with New Jersey Attorney General Gurbir S. Grewal announcing that the task force will have subpoena power and use a grand jury to get the evidence needed.

 “We owe it to the people of New Jersey to find out whether the same thing happened here.
 If it did, we will take action against those responsible,” said Grewal in a statement.